pyladies/global-conference/content/sponsors/_index.md

 title = 'Sponsors'
 draft = false
 layout = 3
-description = "Support PyLadies as we work to improve diversity by bringing fresh talent into the Python community and to support both seasoned and budding developersthrough workshops, community activities, and local advocacy.
-Supporting our first global conference will help PyLadies provide financial support to help more women around the world with training, mentorship, and aidto attend conferences and community events." image = "/img/about-photo-2.png" imagealt = "Three racially diverse women sitting on a sofa each with a laptop on their lap and smiling."
+description = "Support PyLadies as we work to improve diversity by bringing fresh talent into the Python community and to support both seasoned and budding developers through workshops, community activities, and local advocacy.
+Supporting our first global conference will help PyLadies provide financial support to help more women around the world with training, mentorship, and aid to attend conferences and community events." image = "/img/about-photo-2.png" imagealt = "Three racially diverse women sitting on a sofa each with a laptop on their lap and smiling."
 +++